mastodon/documentation/content/en/entities/WebPushSubscription.md

 ---
 title: WebPushSubscription
-description: Represents a subscription to the push streaming server.
+summary: Represents a subscription to the push streaming server.
 menu:
   docs:
     parent: entities